If Non-Catholics Can Be Saved, Why Evangelize?

 Neither exclusivism (the belief that all non-Catholics are damned) nor indifferentism (the belief that it doesn’t matter which religion you belong to) are compatible with Church teaching.

-Catholics don’t believe that every religion is as good as every other; that whether one is a Christian, Jew, Muslim, Hindu or atheist makes no difference as long as we try to lead a good life; that all roads lead to God.
+Catholics don’t believe that every religion is as good as every other, that all roads lead to God, and so whether one is a Christian, Jew, Muslim, Hindu or atheist makes no difference as long as we try to lead a good life.

-We believe that Jesus Christ is the one savior of all mankind and that no one is saved except through him.
-We also believe that all salvation is mediated to humanity through Christ’s body on earth, the Catholic Church.

 But we also don’t believe that only duly baptized members of the Catholic Church can be saved and everyone else is damned.

-Since the days of the Early Fathers, Catholics have believed both that a) there is no salvation apart from Jesus Christ and the Catholic Church and also that b) some people are saved outside the visible communion of the Catholic Church and in some cases even without coming to faith in Jesus in this life.
+Since the days of the Early Fathers, Catholics have believed both that a) there is no salvation apart from Jesus Christ and the Catholic Church and also that b) some people are saved outside the visible communion of the Catholic Church.

 Extra eccelsiam nulla salus — “Outside the Church there is no salvation” — is the firm and constant teaching of the Catholic Church, most famously associated with the papal bull Unam Sanctam of Pope Boniface VIII, which further defines that it is “absolutely necessary for salvation that every human creature be subject to the Roman Pontiff.”

-At the same time, it was widely posited in the early Church, to begin with, that not only were various Old Testament figures (from Elijah and Elisha to David and Moses and even back to Adam and Eve) saved by Christ, salvation through Christ was also available for pagan Greek philosophers like Socrates, Plato, and Aristotle.
+At the same time, it was widely posited in the early Church, to begin with, that not only were various Old Testament figures (from Elijah and Elisha to David and Moses and even back to Adam and Eve) saved by Christ, salvation through Christ was also thought by some to be available for pagan Greek philosophers like Socrates, Plato, and Aristotle.

 That’s not all.
 As early as the third century Pope St. Stephen rejected the idea of rebaptizing those who came to the Church after being baptized outside the Church by schismatic heretics; they should simply receive absolution, he says, and be admitted to holy communion.
 St. Augustine likewise accepted the baptisms of the Donatist schismatic heresy as valid.